You don’t have to be an expert to support your teen’s career decisions

 Who to speak to about options

-- Career Education Team – You can get in touch with the Years 9-12 Learning team (that’s us!) at the Department for Education, Children and Young People via email.
+Careers and Transition Team – You can get in touch with us at the Department for Education, Children and Young People via email.

 Here are some terms you’ll really need to be across if you’re not already aware